Zedran/pw/README.md

 ## Introduction
 <br>

 This is a very basic password generator written in Go.
 It is intended to be integrated into PATH environmental variable and called from command line.
-It utilizes Go's [cryptographically secure pseudorandom number generator](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) for added safety.
-The software allows to generate an entirely random sequence of characters (numeric only as well as alphanumeric with symbols) or use a [diceware](https://en.wikipedia.org/wiki/Diceware) mode to generate word sequences.
-[EFF's word list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) is used as the default source of words, but users may introduce their own resources.
+It utilizes Go's [cryptographically secure pseudorandom number generator](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) for good quality randomness.
+The software generates a random sequence of characters (numeric only as well as alphanumeric with symbols) or uses a [diceware](https://en.wikipedia.org/wiki/Diceware) mode to generate word sequences.
+The default source of words is [EFF's word list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases), but users may introduce their own resources.

 <br>

 ## Usage
 <br>

-### Issuing command
+### Command syntax
 <br>

 ```